Does Lamborghini Still Make Tractors?

 Back in 2014, Car and Driver took a Lamborghini Nitro tractor up to Stelvio Pass in Italy.
 At that time, the tractors started around $94,600 for the Nitro tractor.
 The fully loaded version was more like $146,000.
 If you plan on buying new, you can spend between $150,000 and $215,000.

 The good news is that these tractors have been around for a long time.
 You can find a used 2011 tractor for $83,286 on resell sites like Tractor House.
 There are a variety of options under $20,000 as well.
 Classic Driver lists a 1995 DL25 for $53,060.

 Not quite street-ready, but still fast enough

 The Mach VRT tractor is one of the bigger options on the market.
 It comes in a 230 with 226 hp or a 250 that gets 246 hp.
 It comes with a VRT continuously variable transmission.
-The Mach comes with a Deutz Common Rail high-pressure injection system and a hydraulic clutch.
+The Mach has a Deutz Common Rail high-pressure injection system and a hydraulic clutch.
 “Unrivalled power, productivity, and style,” Lamborghini says of the tractor.
 And to be fair, it is pretty cool.

 These might not be a Lamborghini Huracán Super Trofeo EVO2, but it is still pretty cool.